RenonDis/passman-cli-export/README.md

 ## Configure

 To automate the process, you can create a file with your credentials inside.
-This file must be located in `~/.config/pexp/config.json`, and should contain the following field:
+This file must be located at `~/.config/pexp/config.json`, and should contain the following fields:
 ```json
 {
   "baseURL": "https://my-nextcloud-instance-url.org",